Typhoid

 FAQs

 You should get the typhoid vaccine if you are travelling to a country considered high risk for typhoid and your typhoid protection has expired.
-Booster jabs are required every 3 years to continue protection, therefore, if you are traveling multiple times within that 3-year period you will not need to have further vaccinations until that booster has expired.

-Like most injections, you may experience redness and swelling at the injection site.
+With the injected vaccine, you may experience redness and swelling at the injection site.
 Side effects such as a raised temperature and headache are extremely rare but possible with the typhoid vaccine.

 We will discuss your travel plans in detail, so a copy of your travel itinerary including proposed dates of travel, destination(s) you’re travelling to and length of your stay are all helpful details for our nurses.
-We’ll also discuss your health so information about your vaccination history to date is useful, as well as any medication you are currently taking.

 Typhoid fever is an infection caused by the bacteria Salmonella enterica, serotype typhi.
 It is spread through contaminated food and water.